BeckBusch/CS209-Labs/Lab3_UART/Lab3_AnswerScript.md

 Q P.1: What was the largest number stored in the array, in decimal and in hex?

 > Add answer here

 Q P.2: Why did the memory window show a lot of 00 elements between some of the numbers in the array?

 > Add answer here

 ## Part 1: What is UART?

 Q 1.1: What is the purpose of each of the following parameters and bits?

-> The start bit:
+> The start bit: the transmission drops from the usual high value to a low value for one clock cycle to tell the device to start reading data.

-> The parity bit:
+> The parity bit: the parity bit counts the number of 1 values in the frame and is 0 if there are an even amount and 1 if there are an odd amount.

-> The number of stop bits:
+> The number of stop bits: two stop bits can be used to sacrifice speed for extra processing time when the baud rate is high.

-> The baud rate:
+> The baud rate: the baud rate is the transfer speed measured in bits per second.

 ## Part 2: How do we control the microcontroller?